fhiso/tsc-governance/board/appeals.md

 they may be considered together by a single combined Appeal Committee if both separate Appeal Committees determine by majority vote that this would be expedient.
-If an Appeal Committee has yet to be constituted, this determination is that the sole discretion of the Appeal Coordinator.
+If an Appeal Committee has yet to be constituted, this determination is at the sole discretion of the Appeal Coordinator.

 The Appeal Committee has no budget unless otherwise provided by the